Qualys Connector

 -

-You may lower the configured subscription tier in Vulcan to throttle the sync rate in environments with shared API usage.
+You can lower the configured subscription tier in Tenable Exposure Management to throttle the sync rate in environments with shared API usage.

 To use TruRisk (Qualys Detection Score - QDS) within the Exposure Management integration, you must have VMDR (Vulnerability Management, Detection, and Response) enabled on your Qualys subscription.

-If the subscription includes only VM (Vulnerability Management) without VMDR, TruRisk scoring will not be available.
+If your subscription includes only VM (Vulnerability Management) without VMDR, TruRisk scoring is not available.

 Data Validation

-This section shows how to validate and compare data between Tenable Exposure Management and the Qualys platform.
+This section shows how to validate and compare data between Tenable Exposure Management and Qualys.

 Asset Data Validation

-Objective: Ensure the number of endpoints (devices) in Qualys aligns with the number of devices displayed in Tenable Exposure Management.
+Objective: Ensure the number of endpoints (devices) in Qualys matches the number of devices displayed in Tenable Exposure Management.

 In Qualys:

-The Qualys UI does not provide a direct filter to view all assets returned by the hosts endpoint.
-However, you can validate a subset of these assets through the UI:
+The Qualys user interface does not provide a direct filter to view all assets returned by the hosts endpoint.
+However, you can validate a subset of these assets through the user interface:

 -